What are the essential vitamins and minerals for hair growth and a healthy scalp?

 Biotin is essential for growing hair and reducing scalp problems.
 We could obtain Biotin from products like egg yolk, mushrooms, nuts (like almonds, walnuts, and many more), cauliflower, bananas, and whole grains.
 These are the most commonly available food materials which can be used for biotin consumption.

 This is also called ascorbic acid which is responsible for the growth, repair, and regeneration of cells for body development.
 Vitamin C is one of the good antioxidants.
-Fruits like oranges, lemons, pineapple, berries, etc, vegetables like broccoli, sweet potato, spinach, cabbage, etc. are good sources of vitamin C.
+Fruits like oranges, lemons, pineapple, berries, etc, and vegetables like broccoli, sweet potato, spinach, cabbage, etc. are good sources of vitamin C.

 Vitamin D is also referred to as calciferol.
 This plays an important role in stimulating new and old hair follicles.
 If a person lacks Vitamin D, hair fall can be noticed with a rough scalp.
 Foods like red meat, egg yolk, fortified foods, oily fish, etc. are considered good sources of Vitamin D.

 This is an important substance that protects our body against free radicals.
 Free radicals are the compounds that get formed when our body converts food into energy.
-Nuts, Seeds, Vegetable Oils, Green Leafy vegetables, are some natural sources of Vitamin E. It can also be taken in the form of Capsules.
+Nuts, Seeds, Vegetable Oils, and Green Leafy vegetables, are some natural sources of Vitamin E. It can also be taken in the form of Capsules.

-Deficiency of iron can lead to hair fall and the Presence of adequate Iron in the body helps in making and maintaining hemoglobin levels.
+A deficiency of iron can lead to hair fall and the Presence of adequate Iron in the body helps in making and maintaining hemoglobin levels.
 Hemoglobin is responsible for carrying oxygen to body cells including hair cells.
 Decreased Hemoglobin levels indicate low iron in the body.
 Hence, the intake of beetroot, pomegranate, watermelon, apples, dried fruits, green leafy vegetables, and apricots helps in maintaining accurate iron levels in the body.

 Zinc helps in stimulating oil glands around follicles.
 Lack of zinc can result in hair loss and dry scalp.
 Food materials like meat, eggs, and whole grains are good sources of zinc.